dov/qtvsgviewer/README.md

 # Intro

-A user friendly 3d model viewer based on qt and Vulkan Scene Graph
+A user friendly 3d model viewer based on qt and Vulkan Scene Graph.
+It is also used as a test bed for me learning VSG.

 # Screenshot